mc.roleplayhub.com

 12. Itsbyoshi Park Estates

 Once a land that was graced by the elite, today, the park is a private land of estates where individuals pry to open all the gates of the manors before them, despite the retaliation from those that reside within the winged chambers.
-The Saiky and Akihito estates remain the last pieces of the former Itsbyoshi Palaces that were built within the Itsbyoshi forest along with Takagi Hut.
-If caught trespassing into the estates, do beware of the monstrous gaze of its residents, most notably Katsuhito Saiky-Akihito.
+The Saiky and Akihito estates remain the last pieces of the former Itsbyoshi Palaces that were built within the Itsbyoshi forest, along with Takagi Hut.
+If caught trespassing on the estates, do beware of the monstrous gaze of its residents, most notably Katsuhito Saiky-Akihito.

 13. Jinsei Zen Garden